dirtyslut/Project1--Guitar-Hero/readme.md

 This is my first project.
 I will be building a game modeled after guitar hero.

 The objective of the game is to press the A button when the falling circle is aligned with the fixed circle down below.
+Holding the A button will not result in a point.

 Be quick you only have 30 seconds to play.